livegnik/2way-poc-design/00-scope/00-scope-overview.md

 ## 1. Purpose and scope

 This document defines the scope boundary, document authority, and cross-document invariants for the 2WAY system design repository.
 It establishes what this repository specifies, what it explicitly excludes, and how the contained documents are to be interpreted and reviewed.
-This document does not define protocol wire formats, storage schemas, or component level behavior beyond global constraints and invariants.
+This document does not define protocol wire formats, storage schemas, or component-level behavior beyond global constraints and invariants; those details live in [01-protocol](../01-protocol/), [02-architecture](../02-architecture/), and [03-data](../03-data/).
+Terminology is defined in [03-definitions-and-terminology.md](03-definitions-and-terminology.md).

 This document is normative for determining whether a concern, requirement, or design decision belongs in this repository.